inteliboy/triquetra/README.md

 Software written in Python and compiled to an exe with Nuitka.

-First of all I am no programmer apart from ocasional batch scripting, however, in the age of AI anyone with an idea can create something.
+I am no programmer apart from ocasional batch scripting, however, in the age of AI anyone with an idea can create something.
 Personally I always disabled Windows Update, as I prefer installing updates manually and hate Windows for updating drivers on its own.
 For some it is convenient but that is not I want.
 I will try to add new features when I can, however, some tasks might be beyond me.

-I try to keep up with the updates so new builds in theory should appear faster then in Windows Update - especially considering that latest builds in most cases will be Preview Updates.
+The new builds are automatically uploaded to the servers once a new UUP build is detected on the uupdump.net.
+It takes about 35 minutes per update for one architecture, so around 2 hours for Windows 11 23H2 amd64 + arm64 and Windows 11 25H2 amd64 + arch64 updates to be availabe in Triquetra.
-Name and logo has been inspired by the German TV show Dark on Netflix.
+Name and logo has been inspired by the German series Dark on Netflix.

 Triquetra in action
 ![triquetra](https://github.com/user-attachments/assets/8342ee70-8709-44cd-88e1-264019b625e8)